When the ramp of the small

 destruction of the Death Star, the death of the Emperor and Darth

 Vader.
-He tried at He tried at first to gloss over some of the more
+He tried at first to gloss over some of the more

 curious children, he ended up telling them almost everything